autoblocksai/autoblocks-examples/Python/openai-manual/README.md

 ## View logs in Autoblocks

-Go to the [explore page](https://app.autoblocks.ai/explore) to see the trace.
+After you run the script, you will see a link to view the trace in your console.
+You can also navigate directly to the [explore page](https://app.autoblocks.ai/explore) to see the trace.